2 sets of children's remains found at home of man tied to missing Idaho kids, prosecutor says

 Law enforcement officers searched Chad Daybell's home initially on Jan.
 3 in connection with his first wife's death, removing more than 40 items including several pieces of computer equipment.

-A few days later, JJ's grandparents, Larry and Kay Woodcock, announced a $20,000 reward for information leading to the recovery of the kids.
+A few days later, the Kay and Larry Woodcock announced a $20,000 reward for information leading to the recovery of the kids.
 They later asked a judge to give them custody of JJ, who was still missing.
 And they have pushed to keep a spotlight on the search, posting billboards and updating social media on the case.

-In a statement released to East Idaho News, Kay and Larry Woodcock said they were in touch throughout the day with law enforcement.
+In an earlier statement released to East Idaho News, Kay and Larry Woodcock said they were in touch throughout the day with law enforcement.

 "We were notified that law enforcement had discovered human remains on the property," the statement said.
 "This is obviously a very difficult time for our family, and we ask that you respect our privacy as we wait further news with heavy hearts."